 - The relevant and reliable information needed to analyze the impact of lean and continuous improvement

 - How to leverage lean for financial success

 About Nick Katko

-Nick is President and owner of BMA.
-Since 2002, Nick and has leveraged his Lean Accounting experience and philosophy in assisting BMA clients in developing, leading and coaching them in their Lean Accounting transformations.
+Nick is the President and owner of BMA.
+Since 2002, Nick has leveraged his Lean Accounting experience and philosophy in assisting BMA clients in developing, leading and coaching them in their Lean Accounting transformations.
 Clients Nick has served range of organizations world-wide from family-owned businesses to multi-national companies in industries such as manufacturing, healthcare, software, engineering and service.

 Nick is an early pioneer of Lean Accounting.
 In the 1990’s, as CFO of Bullard, Nick implemented a complete lean management accounting system in conjunction with Bullard’s Lean transformation, which included eliminating standard costing.